Home

 John Jenkins was born in Merthyr Tydfil on 9th January 1838 and died 11th March 1889.
 He acquired the Thomas Town Brickworks in 1865.

 John began work in the brickyard in Dynevor Street, Georgetown near the Three Horse Shoes.
-He then worked in the brickworks of N B Allen at Hirwain.
+He then worked in the brickworks of N B Allen at Hirwaun.
 While here he negotiated with Mr Wild to purchase Thomas Town Brickworks.

 William Wild is listed as a Brick maker.
 His son John Wild is listed in 1858 as a Brickmaker, Twyn-y-Rodyn.